pymupdf/PyMuPDF/docs/xml-class.rst

     .. method:: set_bgcolor(value)

-       Sets the background color.
+       Set the background color.
 Only works for block-level tags.

        :arg value: either an RGB value like (255, 0, 0) (for "red") or a valid `background-color <https://developer.mozilla.org/en-US/docs/Web/CSS/background-color>`_ value.

     .. method:: set_bold(value)

-       Sets bold on or off or to some string value.
+       Set bold on or off or to some string value.

        :arg value: `True`, `False` or a valid `font-weight <https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight>`_ value.